-Unaltered SFRs are stated in the form used in [CC2] or their extended component definition (ECD);
+• Unaltered SFRs are stated in the form used in [CC2] or their extended component definition (ECD);

-Refinement made in the cPP: the refinement text is indicated with bold text and strikethroughs; Selection wholly or partially completed in the cPP: the selection values (i.e. the selection values adopted in the cPP or the remaining selection values available for the ST) are indicated with underlined text e.g. "[selection: disclosure, modification, loss of use]" in [CC2] or an ECD might become "disclosure" (completion) or "[selection: disclosure, modification]" (partial completion) in the PP;
+• Refinement made in the cPP: the refinement text is indicated with bold text and strikethroughs;

+• Selection wholly or partially completed in the cPP: the selection values (i.e. the selection values adopted in the cPP or the remaining selection values available for the ST) are indicated with underlined text e.g. "[selection: disclosure, modification, loss of use]" in [CC2] or an ECD might become "disclosure" (completion) or "[selection: disclosure, modification]" (partial completion) in the PP;

-Assignment wholly or partially completed in the cPP: indicated with italicized text;
+• Assignment wholly or partially completed in the cPP: indicated with italicized text;

-Assignment completed within a selection in the cPP: the completed assignment text is indicated with italicized and underlined text e.g. "[selection: change_default, query, modify, delete, [assignment: other operations]]" in [CC2] or an ECD might become "change default, select tag" (completion of both selection and assignment) or "[selection: change default, select tag, select value]" (partial completion of selection, and completion of assignment) in the PP;
+• Assignment completed within a selection in the cPP: the completed assignment text is indicated with italicized and underlined text e.g. "[selection: change_default, query, modify, delete, [assignment: other operations]]" in [CC2] or an ECD might become "change_default, select_tag" (completion of both selection and assignment) or "[selection: change_default, select_tag, select_value]" (partial completion of selection, and completion of assignment) in the PP;

-Iteration: indicated by adding a string starting with "/" (e.g. "FCS COP.1/Hash")
+\bullet Iteration: indicated by adding a string starting with "/" (e.g. "FCS_COP.1/Hash")

-Application Notes added by the ST author are called 'Additional Application Note' which are enumerated as 'a', 'b', ... and are formatted with underline such as "Additional Application Note a";
+• Application Notes added by the ST author are called 'Additional Application Note' which are enumerated as 'a', 'b', ... and are formatted with underline such as "Additional Application Note a";

 [CPP_ND] distinguishes mandatory requirements from optional requirements and selection-based requirements.
-This ST will mark mandatory requirements by <M>, optional requirements by <O> and selection-based requirements by .
+This ST will mark mandatory requirements by $\langle M \rangle$, optional requirements by $\langle O \rangle$ and selection-based requirements by $\langle S \rangle$.